Robert Edison Fulton Jr.: Inventions

 During World War II, Fulton invented the first ground-based aerial flight trainer, the "Aerostructor," but when the military wasn't interested, he modified it into a training aid for aerial gunners, the first fixed aerial gunnery trainer, called the "Gunairstructor".

 After the war, because of the time it took to travel to demonstrate the gunnery trainer, he designed and built an airplane that was convertible to be an automobile, called the "Airphibian."
-Charles Lindbergh flew it 1950 and it was the first flying car ever certified as airworthy by the Civil Aeronautics Administration (now the FAA).
-Although it was not a commercial success (financial costs of air worthiness certification forced him to relinquish control of the company, which never developed it further), it is now in the Smithsonian Air And Space Museum.
+Charles Lindbergh flew it in 1950 and it was the first flying car ever certified as airworthy by the Civil Aeronautics Administration (now the FAA).
+Although it was not a commercial success (financial costs of air worthiness certification forced him to relinquish control of the company, which never developed it further), it is now in the Smithsonian Air & Space Museum.

 During the 1950s, after studying the way trains in Britain pick up mail bags by the side of the tracks, Fulton developed the Fulton surface-to-air recovery system, also called the Skyhook for the Central Intelligence Agency (CIA), the United States Navy, and the United States Air Force.
 It was a system that was used to pick up people from the ground with an aircraft.
 It was used by the United States Air Force until 1996.
 A sister invention for Navy frogmen was called Seasled.